Ayce45/decentralize-steam/README.md

 # Decentralized Steam ⚡

-Install and config and run Ganache with truffle-config
+Install and config and run Ganache with truffle-config.js file path

-Install and start frontend
+Install and start frontend :

 ```
 npm i